Your search did not match any results.

 Yes.
-Spatial Studio provides a simple user interface to access the Oracle Spatial and Graph features for spatial filtering, aggregation, transformation, and calculation.
+Spatial Studio provides a simple user interface to access the spatial features in Oracle Database for spatial filtering, aggregation, transformation, and calculation.
 Upon creating spatial analyses, you have visibility into the SQL that is generated for use as blueprints for further SQL development.
 In addition, datasets and analysis results are exposed as REST endpoints for programmatic integration.
 Finally, interactive map visualizations with analysis results can be integrated into other applications as embeddable web content.

 Spatial Studio reads data from Oracle Databases.
-Spatial Studio also allows you to upload data from Excel spreadsheets and Esri shapefiles to Oracle Database.
+Spatial Studio also allows you to upload data from Excel spreadsheets, GeoJSON files, and Shapefiles to Oracle Database.
 Support for additional data sources and upload formats are planned for future releases.

 With Spatial Studio you can visualize data as maps and tables.
 There are more visualizations planned for future releases.